Meredithnbayliss/ticket-lifecycle/README.md

 </p>

-This was a very simplistic scenario of the creation of a ticket by a user, how the ticket is assigned and displays the communication of a ticket between agents; subsequently resulting in a resolution.
+This tutorial demonstrates a very simple overview of the creation of a ticket by a user, how the ticket is assigned and displays the communication of a ticket between agents; subsequently resulting in a resolution.

-There are additional scenarios that can also happen while a ticket is being assessed.
-A ticket can either be reassigned to a different department, escalated in severeity level, or needs to be both reassigned to a more qualified agent/department to handle the issue, depending on business impacts.

-I hope this tutorial helps you understand and have a better general overview of a life-cycle of a ticket.
-Help desk agents can expect to regularly deal with anywere between 10 to 100 tickets during their day depeneding on the company size.